Mark Isfeld: Legacy

-After Isfeld's death, his mother continued to send Izzy dolls to the Canadian Armed Forces for distribution to children in conflict zones.
-Friends and relatives of Carol Isfeld began to contribute Izzy dolls as well.
-The pattern for the Izzy doll was published online, so that anyone could make and send them.
+After Isfeld's death, his mother continued to send Izzy Dolls to the Canadian Armed Forces for distribution to children in conflict zones.
+Friends and relatives of Carol Isfeld began to contribute Izzy Dolls as well.
+The pattern for the Izzy Doll was published online, so that anyone could make and send them.
 Various charities and organizations began to handle distribution, such as ICROSS, Health Partners International of Canada, and the Canadian Military Engineers Association.
 After Carol and Brian Isfeld's death, the Isfeld family agreed to let Shirley O'Connell coordinate distribution.
-Approximately 1.3 million Izzy dolls have been given out around the world.
+As of November 2024, Lise Galuga is the Executive Director of the Izzy Doll Initiative and works on behalf of the Isfeld family to keep Mark's memorial project strong.
+To date, over 2 million Izzy Dolls have been given out in Mark's name around the world.

 Courtenay Junior Middle School in Courtenay, B.C. was renamed Mark R. Isfeld Senior Secondary School in October 2001.

 A statue of Isfeld stands in Peacekeeper Park, located in Calgary, Alberta.